Elliott bids for Compuware after seeking sale at rival

-Activist hedge fund Elliott Management Corp offered to buy business software maker Compuware Corp for $2.3 billion (1.4 billion pounds), seven months after it pushed for a sale of rival BMC Software Inc.
+Activist hedge fund Elliott Management Corp offered to buy business software maker Compuware Corp CPWR.O for $2.3 billion, seven months after it pushed for a sale of rival BMC Software Inc BMC.O.

 Elliott, which disclosed an 8 percent stake in Compuware on Monday, is known for publicly agitating companies to seek a sale or to take control of the board.